kabinagc/Python/README.md

 5. Quiz_game.py -> This is a Quiz game
 6. Number_guesser.py -> This is a fun game to guess the number from certain range, made by using random function

-other concepts that i have worked on are also included in this repository.
+Other concepts that i have worked on are also included in this repository.